 Did you make this recipe?
 Please rate it and leave a comment below because I love hearing from you!
 You can also tag @anediblemosaic on social media.
 To stay up-to-date FOLLOW ME on Instagram, Twitter, and Facebook.
 Xoxo, Faith

 - 4 tablespoons coconut oil melted, plus more to grease the loaf pan

 - 1 teaspoon apple cider vinegar

 - 1/2 teaspoon fine salt

 - 1 cup pecans toasted and coarsely chopped

 - 1 tablespoon coconut flour

-- Preheat the oven to 350F.
-Line a 9 by 5-inch loaf pan with parchment paper so that it hangs over all 4 sides, and grease the paper with coconut oil.
+- Preheat oven to 350F.
+Line a 9 by 5-inch loaf pan with parchment paper so that it hangs over all 4 sides, and grease the paper with coconut oil (or ghee).

-- Use a handheld electric mixer to beat together the coconut sugar and coconut oil in a large bowl, then beat in the eggs, and finally the vanilla and apple cider vinegar.
-Beat in the almond meal, baking soda, salt, and mahlab.
+- Use a handheld electric mixer to beat together the coconut palm sugar and coconut oil in a large bowl, then beat in the eggs, and finally the vanilla and apple cider vinegar.
+Beat in the almond flour, baking soda, salt, and mahlab.

-- Toss the pecans, cranberries, and coconut flour together to coat in a large bowl, and then fold them (along with any excess coconut flour) into the batter.
+- Toss the pecans and coconut flour together to coat in a large bowl; fold the pecans (with any excess coconut flour) and cranberries into the batter.